RicNord/nvim/README.md

 # My Neovim configuration

-The intention is to stay as close to the default values/conventions as possible.
+The intention is to stay as close to the default values/conventions as possible and minimize bloat.

 ## Keybindings for plugins etc